nv-morpheus/Morpheus/docs/source/developer_guide/guides/9_control_messages.md

 ## Anatomy of a Control Message

 Control Messages a fairly simple objects that contain `tasks`, `metadata`, and possibly `payload` data.
-Currently tasks can be one of the following: `TRAINING`, `INFERENCE`, or `OTHER`.
+Currently, tasks can be one of the following: `TRAINING`, `INFERENCE`, or `OTHER`.
 Metadata is a dictionary of key-value pairs that can be used to provide additional information about the message.
 Payload is a Morpheus MessageMeta object that can be used to move raw data.
 Each of these elements can be accessed via API as the message flows through the pipeline.